PEESEgroup/ChemREL/README.md

 ### Documentation

 To install and set up ChemREL, see the [Setup](#setup) section of this file.
 The following are also provided as additional documentation.

 + [ChemREL CLI Reference](chemrel/README.md) - Complete documentation of all available CLI commands.
++ [ChemREL Methods Reference]() - Complete documentation of ChemREL Python methods which are intended to be importable in your own code.
-+ [Toy Jupyter Notebook](toy_notebook.ipynb) - Jupyter notebook demonstrating usage of importable functions.
++ [Toy Jupyter Notebook](toy_notebook.ipynb) - Jupyter notebook demonstrating usage of importable prediction functions.

 ## Setup
 ChemREL can be installed via the command line from the PyPI index using the `pip install` command.
-Once installed, the ChemREL CLI can be invoked from any directory in the command line using the `chemrel` command.
+Once installed, the ChemREL CLI can be invoked from any directory in the command line using the `chemrel` command (but you should `cd` into the proper directory first, as described below).

 To install ChemREL, open the command line and run the following.
 ```console